 4. Build up your arsenal

-No one wants to deal with a hungry pregnant woman with no accessible food.
 Make sure your fridge or purse is always stocked with healthy options that can help ease your hunger.
+Sliced fruit, cheese sticks, yogurts, all quick simple snacks.

 It’s always great to have more healthy options at your disposal than junk because it will force you to consume the better foods at some point.